uber/kraken/docs/INTEGRATEWITHHARBOR.md

 You can pull images using a `localhost` domain by P2P distribution after you deploy kraken-agent in your k8s nodes using daemonSet.

-For example, there is an image called  `hub.harbor.com/library/debain:latest`, then you can pull it using `localhost:13000/library/debain:latest`.
+For example, there is an image called  `hub.harbor.com/library/debian:latest`, then you can pull it using `localhost:13000/library/debian:latest`.

 ## Work flow
 I describe the work flow of pushing and pulling images briefly here,
-1. User push an image named `docker push hub.harbor.com/library/debain:latest` to Harbor.
+1. User push an image named `docker push hub.harbor.com/library/debian:latest` to Harbor.
 2. Harbor-registry will trigger a notification of pushManifest event to kraken-proxy.
-3. Kraken-proxy will fetch the manifest and notify kraken-origin to cache related blobs after receving the pushManifest event.
+3. Kraken-proxy will fetch the manifest and notify kraken-origin to cache related blobs after receiving the pushManifest event.
-4. User will try to pull image by `docker pull localhost:13000/library/debain:latest`
+4. User will try to pull image by `docker pull localhost:13000/library/debian:latest`
 5. Then the P2P distribution work flow. but kraken-origin has cached these blobs before P2P distribution starts. it will save the time of fetching blobs from harbor-registry.
 6. Pulling image is completed.